rajbos/rajbos.github.io/_posts/2018-10-20-SonarQube-setup.md

 Out of the box, SonarQube can scan your CSS files for issues with over 180 available [rules](https://github.com/racodond/sonar-css-plugin#available-rules).
 To do this, the agent needs to have [Node.js](https://nodejs.org/en/download/) installed.
 This is already available on a hosted agent, but you cannot use that yet because of the dependency on JRE!

 ### SonarQube CSS issue on large solution
 Currently there is an [issue](https://community.sonarsource.com/t/sonarqube-post-processing-fails-with-unknown-reason/1798/6) on SonarQube with larger solutions or CSS files.
 The process seems to run out of memory somewhere.
-In the Azure DevOps Build log you'll see these as the last steps being logged:
+In the Azure DevOps Build log, you'll see these as the last steps being logged:
 ```
 INFO: Quality profile for cs: Sonar way
 INFO: Quality profile for css: Sonar way